Natural and Applied Sciences

 Those interested in teaching at the middle level (grades 6-8), it is recommended that they complete coursework in a second content area (.e., English, mathematics, social studies or science) to become highly qualified to teach an additional content area.
 Finally, students should consider taking education courses that will support them to become better teachers including, but not limited to, topics such as literacy, technology, understanding and collaborating with families.

 In order to be eligible for internship, students must successfully complete the candidacy process.
 Students must apply for candidacy through TK20 by creating a free Tk20 account and completing a candidacy application.
 In addition to the above academic requirements, students must submit three letters of recommendation and passing scores on the Praxis Core and participate in candidacy interview.

-Once they are accepted as a candidate for their internship year, students are required to subscribe to the Tk20 online data management system.
+All undergraduate and graduate students who matriculate into an Educator Preparation program at USM and are accepted as a candidate for their internship year are required to subscribe to Tk20 (Watermark), a comprehensive web-based, assessment management and reporting system.
+Students use Tk20 (Watermark) to provide evidence they have mastered state and professional standards for their profession.
 The subscription fee of $103 covers some of the expenses related to the administration and assessment of the program.
-For loan purposes, Tk20 is eligible for consideration as part of educational costs.
+For loan purposes, TK20 (Watermark) is eligible for consideration as part of educational costs.
 The subscription is a one-time payment and must be made by each student after they have passed their candidacy process and before the first semester of their internship year.
 Subscription instructions are posted on the Office of Educator Preparation website at http://usm.maine.edu/educator-preparation.

 Recommendation for Certification